-Hold Option key, click and drag the object for Mac, hold Alt and drag for Windows.
+Hold the Option key, click and drag the object for Mac, and hold Alt, and drag for Windows.
 If you want to duplicate horizontally align, hold the Shift key while you drag to the left or right, vertically align drag up or down.

 Making a square, a perfect circle, drawing a straight line, scaling proportionally, etc. The Shift key can do a lot!

 For example, if you want to make a circle, select the Ellipse Tool, hold the Shift key, and click and drag to make a circle.
 If you want to scale an image proportionally, select the image and hold Shift while you drag one of the bounding box corners.